akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

 **6. Needed permissions**
 - for this 1st implementation we propose to create only 1 new permission: 'Manage custom maps' which will give the user full access to the tab.
 If the permission is not given to the user, she does not see this tab.
 Same behaviour as with cascade resources or assignments.

-### Non goals
+### Non goals - MVP definition:
-What this feature will not contain:
 - map will only be based on registration forms > with surveys where monitoring is enabled, only after clicking on the registration forms the question dropdown will be shown
 - option questions located in a repeated question group will not be supported either (following implementation)
+- only option questions that are signle select will be supported (multi select will not be supported)
+- no time filter will be enabled
-- to base map on number question, geoshape, photo (following implementation)
+- will not be able to base map on number question, geoshape, photo (following implementation)
-- publishing the saved map via url and/or iframe code
+- will not be able to publish the saved map via url and/or iframe code
-- to define the size of markers
-- to change the shape of markers
+- not possible to define the size of markers or to change the shape of markers
-- to use the map as the public facing map of the dashboard
+- not possible to use the map as the public facing map of the dashboard

 ### Scenarios
 A number of scenarios for how this feature will benefit users - this feature is based on the maps Charles and others are creating for partners from the data collected with FLOW.
 These maps are created using CartoDB map features.